 - < If completed Elementary Language 1, must also complete Elementary Language 2 of the same language.
 If completed Elementary Language 2, must also complete Intermediate Language 1 of the same language.
-If completed Intermediate Language 1, no other language need be taken. - \star Local observations beyond college classroom required - # Must earn grade of B or higher - Must earn a C or higher
+If completed Intermediate Language 1, no other language need be taken. - ★ Local observations beyond college classroom required Must earn grade of B or higher for SUNY New Paltz - School of Education Must earn a C or higher